Car Accident Attorneys in Kansas City, MO

 - Injuries, no matter how minor – note all bumps and bruises

 - Weather conditions, particularly if heavy precipitation is involved

-Fowler Pickert Eisenmenger, LLC recommends taking pictures when possible, as photographic evidence is more reliable than verbal testimony.
+Fowler Pickert Eisenmenger Norfleet recommends taking pictures when possible, as photographic evidence is more reliable than verbal testimony.
 Additionally, get medical attention as soon as possible.
 Some injuries don’t show up until weeks after the car accident, so it’s important your physician gives you a thorough exam.
 He or she can tell you what symptoms to watch for – bruises, residual soreness, or reduced ability to use certain limbs or digits.
 A full medical exam will also determine the presence of any internal injuries.
 These may require operations or physical and occupational therapy, which may influence your case’s outcome.

 How is Liability or Negligence Determined in Kansas City Car Accidents?